Absolute values and tensor powers of irreducible characters: Introduction

 \section{Introduction}

-A problem of finding (upper) bounds of (absolute) values of irreducible characters of finite groups (cf. e.g. \cite{GLT1}, \cite{Larsen}) is related to a problem of estimating multiplicities of irreducible components in tensor powers (cf. \cite{COUL}-\cite{NAI}).
+A problem of estimating upper bounds of absolute values of irreducible characters of finite groups (cf. e.g. \cite{GLT1}) is related to a problem of estimating multiplicities of irreducible components in tensor powers (cf. \cite{COUL}-\cite{NAI}).
 In a simple case of representations over the field of complex numbers these two questions can be addressed simultaneously.
 It turns out that both estimates depend on expectation of an absolute value of a relevant irreducible character.
-Along these lines, one obtains lower and upper bounds on an absolute value of an irreducible character that are better than "centralizer bound" (mentioned in \cite{GLT1}).
+Along these lines, one obtains simple lower and upper bounds on an absolute value of an irreducible character that are better than "centralizer bound" (mentioned in e.g. \cite{GLT1}).
 The same computation "in reverse" yields some results that resemble (asymptotic) estimates for the total number of irreducible summands in tensor powers (cf. \cite{He}, \cite{COUL}, \cite{NAI}).
-A generic "computation" suggested in this paper is elementary - in simple cases (cf. $ \cite{He} $) character table data is all that is needed to estimate multiplicities of an irreducible character in tensor powers of the absolute value of another irreducible character.
+A generic "computation" suggested in this paper can be also applied to some questions related to commuting probability (cf. \cite{Howe}, \cite{Serre2}, \cite{prob}).
+In particular, we obtain a generalization of the Frobenius character ratio formula (cf. e.g. \cite{Howe}, \cite{Serre2})